iyassou/umatrix/README.md

 ### Environment

 For both the Pyboard v1.1 and Pyboard v1.0 lite tests, no SD card was used.
-There were only 3 files onboard the flash storage: `boot.py` (factory state), `main.py`, and `umatrix.py`.
+For each flavour's test, there were only 3 files onboard the flash storage: `boot.py` (factory state), `main.py` (as described above), and `umatrix.py` or `umatrix_np.py`.

 `main.py` consisted of the following lines:
 ```
-from umatrix import *
+from [CORRESPONDING LIBRARY] import *
 from utime import ticks_us

 def t(func, n):